spryker/spryker-docs/docs/pbc/all/discount-management/discount-management.md

 * All discounts are calculated sequentially based on their [priority value](#discount-priority).
 Thus, discounts with the highest priority value are considered first.
 * Discounts without priority values are treated with the last possible priority.
 * Discounts with the same priority value are calculated independently of each other.
-* If there is a set of discounts with [exclusive](#exclusive-discount) and [non-exclusive](#non-exclusive-discount) discounts, the non-exclusive discounts are disregarded.
+* If there is a set of discounts with [exclusive](#exclusive-discount) and [non-exclusive](#non-exclusive-discount) discounts, the non-exclusive discounts are ignored.
 The remaining exclusive discounts are handled according to their priority values as shown in the schema:

 ![discounts-calculation-logic](https://confluence-connect.gliffy.net/embed/image/ad6c6c4c-9ccb-42ae-a9dc-5944300bdf91.png?utm_medium=live&utm_source=custom)